walkman617/docusaurus-ds/docs/OpenVigntte/ov2.1.md

 As of 2016, INRIX had released an improved traffic app that uses both AI and crowdsourcing (Chapter 11) to support drivers’ decisions as to the best route to take (Korosec, 2016).
 The AI technology analyzes drivers’ historical activities to infer their future activities.

 ## QUESTIONS FOR THE OPENING VIGNETTE
-1. Explain how does INRIX Help Austin Improve Signal Timing During Covid? (see the case at **https://inrix.com/case-studies/inrix-helps-austin-texas-improve-signal-timing-during-covid/**).
+1. Explain how does INRIX and Kimley-Horn Help the City of Austin out of a Jam? (see the case at **https://inrix.com/case-studies/city-of-austin-case-study/**).
 2. How does this case relate to decision support?
 3. Identify the AI elements in this system.